The Oracle Database installation process consists of the following phases:

 The following are components of an Automatic Storage Management installation:

 A disk group is a set of disk devices that Automatic Storage Management manages as a single unit.
 Each disk device can be an individual physical disk, a multiple disk device, such as a RAID storage array or logical volume, or even a partition on a physical disk.
-However, in most cases, disk groups consist of one or more individual physical disks.
+However, mostly, disk groups consist of one or more individual physical disks.
 To enable Automatic Storage Management to balance input-output operation and storage efficiently within the disk group, you must ensure that all devices in the disk group have similar, if not identical, storage capacity and performance.

 You can set the redundancy and striping attributes of individual file types within a disk group by using Automatic Storage Management disk group templates.
 When you create a disk group, Automatic Storage Management creates a set of default templates for that disk group.
 Default template settings depend on the disk group type.
 For example, the default template for control files for a normal redundancy disk group sets three-way mirroring.
 All other file templates are two-way mirrored.
 For a high redundancy disk group, the default mirroring cannot be changed, which implies that all files are always three-way mirrored in a high redundancy disk group.
 You can modify the default templates to suit your site's needs.
 Refer to Oracle Database Administrator's Guide for more information.